 Hephaestus was the Olympian god of forging, fire and volcanoes.
-He is associated with artisans and craftsmen like blacksmiths, metal workers, stonemasons, carpenters and sculptors.
+He is the protector of artisans and craftsmen like blacksmiths, metal workers, stonemasons, carpenters and sculptors.

-Contrary to the other Olympic gods, Hephaestus was known to be ugly and deformed.
+Contrary to the other Olympic gods, Hephaestus was ugly and deformed.
 His own mother, Hera, was shocked at his appearance, and threw him off Olympus, which left him crippled.

 His revenge was clever and brutal.
 He created a magnificent golden throne for his mother, and when she sat, she was bound with invisible chains.